-The subject property does not meet this criterion.
 The detached garage does not contribute in any way to a group of historic or scenic properties within the City.
-The existing landscape on the subject property includes grass, shrubs, and trees.
+The existing landscape on the subject property includes grass, small shrubs, and trees.
 The existing features that are present on the subject property including the landscaping, driveways, curbs, etc. will remain on the property.
 No light standards, curbing or signs that could be considered significant are present on site.